foolip/mdn-bcd-collector/README.md

 npm run selenium
 ```

-You must configure your Selenium remote in `secrets.json`; local environments
-are not supported.
-You may use any testing service, such as SauceLabs,
-BrowserStack, LambdaTest, etc. -- please check with your provider on how to
-configure your WebDriver URL.
+In `secrets.json`, configure your Selenium remote(s) by the service name as the key, and the URL as the value (ex. `"browserstack": "https://USERNAME:KEY@hub-cloud.browserstack.com/wd/hub"`).
+Please check with your CT on how to configure your WebDriver URL.

 You can also limit the browsers to test by defining browsers as arguments: